GoogleCloudPlatform/professional-services-data-validator/docs/installation.md

 tool on your CLI.

-## Build a docker container
+## Build a Docker container
-If native installation is not an option for you, dockerizing this tool is another option for you.
+If native installation is not an option for you, you can create a Docker image for this tool.

 Here's an [example](https://github.com/GoogleCloudPlatform/professional-services-data-validator/blob/develop/samples/docker/README.md) on how you can create a sample docker image for this tool.